Skip to content

 Screenshot showing a user navigating to 'Social accounts and teams' within their profile settings, an initial step to schedule Bluesky posts.

-If you have a Professional, Business, or Enterprise account, click Manage, then Add a social account to connect your Bluesky account to your Hootsuite organization.
+If you have an Advanced or Enterprise account, click Manage, then Add a social account to connect your Bluesky account to your Hootsuite organization.
 Or, click +Private account to add your Bluesky account to your profile only.

-If you have a Standard, Team, or Advanced account, click New, then Connect social accounts.
+If you have a Standard account, click New, then Connect social accounts.

 Choose Bluesky from the list of account types and follow the authentication instructions to authenticate and connect your account.